analogdevicesinc/msdk/Examples/MAX78000/I2C_SCAN/README.md

 ## Setup
 ##### Building Firmware:
-Before building firmware you must select the correct value for _BOARD_  in "Makefile", either "EvKit\_V1" or "FTHR\_RevA", depending on the EV kit you are using to run the example.
+Before building firmware you must select the correct value for _BOARD_  in "project.mk", either "EvKit\_V1" or "FTHR\_RevA", depending on the EV kit you are using to run the example.

 After doing so, navigate to the directory where the example is located using a terminal window.
 Enter the following comand to build all of the files needed to run the example.